 Two sizes are available, fitting babies from birth up to six months old.
-The bigger size could be very beneficial for babies with eczema or other skin conditions where you want to keep them from deliberately scratching.
+The bigger size could benefit babies with eczema or other skin conditions where you want to keep them from deliberately scratching.

-Finally, how about this?
-Register your purchase with the manufacturer, and you get a lifetime warranty.
-If you lose a mitten or it gets damaged, they’ll replace it free!
+And if you register your purchase with the manufacturer, you get a lifetime warranty.
+If you lose a mitten or it gets damaged, they’ll replace it for free!

 Best for Teething Babies

-Teething is part of growing up, however, it can be a rough time for both baby and parents.
+Teething is part of growing up; however, it can be a rough time for babies and parents.
 Babies will often become extra fussy when those first buds are coming through.

-Here’s something I wish I knew about before: a mitten with a built-in teether.
-Now, that’s revolutionary.
-It looks like a regular mitten, but it has a soft silicone top that a baby can gnaw on.
+Here’s a product I wish I had known about earlier.
+This mitten comes with a built-in teether.
+It’s revolutionary!
+It looks like a regular mitten but has a soft silicone top that a baby can gnaw on.

-Some babies begin teething rather early (two months for my little one).
+Some babies begin teething earlier than others (my little one was only two months old).
 A teether is great at soothing itchy gums.
-However, younger babies may have a hard time holding on to an object.
-A teething mitten could fix that problem, and help your baby self-soothe.
+However, younger babies may have difficulty holding on to an object.
+This teething mitten can fix that problem and help your baby self-soothe.